codeswot/sentMortem/TOOLS.md

 ## Conclusion

-The chosen tools for SentMoterm,
+The chosen tools for SentMotem,